Hardcore Holly: The Midnight Express (1998)

-In February 1998, Holly returned after six month hiatus with a newly blonde hair and Bart Gunn joined forces with Jim Cornette as part of Jeff Jarrett's National Wrestling Alliance stable.
-Holly, renamed "Bombastic Bob", and Gunn, renamed "Bodacious Bart" were known collectively as The Midnight Express.
-The Midnight Express defeated The Headbangers for the NWA World Tag Team Championship on March 30, 1998 and held the titles until August 14 of that year, when they were defeated by The Border Patrol.
+In February 1998, Holly returned after a six-month hiatus with newly blonde hair, and together with Bart Gunn joined forces with Jim Cornette as part of Jeff Jarrett's National Wrestling Alliance stable.
+Holly, renamed "Bombastic Bob", and Gunn, renamed "Bodacious Bart", were known collectively as The Midnight Express.
+The tag team defeated The Headbangers for the NWA World Tag Team Championship on March 30, 1998 and held the titles until August 14 of that year, when they were defeated by The Border Patrol.
 They challenged the New Age Outlaws for the WWF Tag Team Championship at the King of the Ring pay-per-view, but were unsuccessful.

 In mid-1998, Holly competed in the WWF Brawl for All, a 16-man shootfighting tournament.
 He was eliminated in the first round by the eventual winner, Bart Gunn, who defeated him on points; Holly has the distinction of being the only one of Gunn's opponents he was unable to knock out.
-They disbanded in July and Holly went on his own working in lower card matches on Shotgun Saturday Night.
+They disbanded in July and Holly went on his own, working in lower card matches on Shotgun Saturday Night.